hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-delete-firewall-ban 198.11.130.250 MAIL

-The function deletes blocking rule from system firewall
+This function deletes blocking rule from system firewall

 *******************************************************************